 Nonprofits and neighbors

-At this time, it’s hard not to think about doctors, nurses and other medical professionals around the world who are risking their lives to care for the sick.
+It’s hard not to think about doctors, nurses and other medical professionals around the world who are risking their lives to care for the sick.
 To help bolster dwindling resources, the World Health Organization is accepting donations to help track the spread of the virus, accelerate a vaccine development, care for patients and supply medical professionals with needed equipment.

 Bill Hanage, an associate professor of epidemiology at Harvard says checking on elderly neighbors is a good Samaritan act.
 A friendly text check-in can go a long way in staving off social isolation especially as at-risk populations have been advised by the Centers for Disease Control to stay home as much as possible.
 Delivering a few groceries could be a huge help in keeping them from potential crowds (no matter how small) at stores.